BUBU (BUBU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BUBU Historical Price

-According to the latest data gathered on BUBU live price page, the current price of BUBU is 0.00096967USD.
-The circulating supply of BUBU(BUBU) is 1.00B BUBU , giving it a market capitalization of $969.67K.
+According to the latest data gathered on BUBU live price page, the current price of BUBU is 0USD.
+The circulating supply of BUBU(BUBU) is 1.00B BUBU , giving it a market capitalization of $942.66K.

 - 30 Days0.00%$ --$ 0.001577$ 0.000425